(See Main Section: Cold War)

 For the full “History Unplugged” podcast, click here!

-industries avoided hiring persons on the list to avoid controversy and risk losing advertising sponsors.
+Industries avoided hiring persons on the list to avoid controversy and risk losing advertising sponsors.
 For example, veteran film and radio actress Jean Muir was scheduled to play the character of Mrs. Aldrich in the new NBC television series, The Aldrich Family.
 Just weeks before the season premiere, Muir was listed in Red Channels.
 After receiving a flood of phone calls, the show’s sponsor, General Foods, canceled the first episode, fired Muir, and replaced her with another actress.
 The first episode was quickly reshot and aired a week later.
 Lawrence Johnson, an official in the National Association of Supermarkets, pressured the manufacturers of products sold in supermarkets to not buy TV advertising for any program that used an actor listed in Red Channels.
+This was fairly common practice during the Cold War.

 When the TV series Danger tried to use one of these actors, Johnson told the show’s sponsor, the makers of Amni-dent toothpaste, that all grocery stores would put up a sign next to Amni-dent suggesting their programs employed communists.
 Meanwhile, they would put a sign next to a competitor’s toothpaste, Chlorodent, saying, “Its programs use only pro-American artists and shun Stalin’s little creatures.”
 The actor in question was quickly removed.
 By 1951, the major radio and TV networks had set up their own blacklist offices to clear actors with people like Johnson, always over the phone.
 The voice at one end would go down the list of proposed actors, and the person on the other end would respond with “yes” or “no.” Questions were not asked.
 Many careers were ruined, and nervous movie studios stayed away from scripts with plots that could be seen as controversial, resulting in nearly a decade of fluff, westerns, and patriotic war films.